Michaelangel007/cookie-clicker/README.md

 cookie-clicker
 ==============

-This is a copy of the publicly available source of the game cookie clicker by orteil.
+This is a copy of the publicly available source of the game `Cookie Clicker` (2.0) by orteil.

 Here is the actual game:
 http://orteil.dashnet.org/cookieclicker/